wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--remote-upgrade.md

 - [ ] Upgrade an agent remotely (Linux and Windows) and check the _upgrade.log_  (UDP)
 - [ ] Upgrade an agent remotely (Linux and Windows) and check the _upgrade.log_  (TCP)
+- [ ] Upgrade an agent whose register IP is different from its reported IP.
 - [ ] Send a WPK with different values of `chunk_size`.
 - [ ] Upgrade an agent with a custom WPK (`-f` option).
 - [ ] Downgrade an agent (`-F` option).